redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-4" class="font-mono">Polishing</span>

 Authentication and authorization are questions Redwood has had answers to since `v0.7`.
 Redwood has easy-to-install, sophisticated auth for a variety of providers.
 There's even role-based access controls (RBACs)!
-Authentication and authorization are integrated across the whole stack, and when `v1.0` rolls around, your Services will be Secure by default.
+Authentication and authorization are integrated across the whole stack, and when `v1.0` rolls around, your Services will be secure by default.
 For more, see [Security](https://redwoodjs.com/docs/security).

 [Auth • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/6)